-The denominator in the charts below now includes the Third Estimate of Q3 GDP.
-The latest numerator value is Q3 data from the Fed's "Corporate Equities; Liability" extrapolated based on the quarterly change in the Wilshire 5000.
-The current reading is 121.2%, down from 124.9% the previous quarter.
-It is off its 129.7% interim high in Q1 of 2105.
+The denominator in the charts below now includes the Advance Estimate of Q1 GDP.
+The latest numerator value is extrapolated based on the quarterly change in the Wilshire 5000.
+The current reading is 142.1%, up from 136.4% the previous quarter and an interim high.

 Here is a more transparent alternate snapshot over a shorter timeframe using the Wilshire 5000 Full Cap Price Index divided by GDP.
 We've used the St. Louis Federal Reserve's FRED repository as the source for the stock index numerator (WILL5000PRFC).
 The Wilshire Index is a more intuitive broad metric of the market than the Fed's rather esoteric "Nonfinancial corporate business; corporate equities; liability, Level".
-This Buffett variant is off its interim high of Q2 of 2015.
+This Buffett variant is also at its interim high.

 A quick technical note: To match the quarterly intervals of GDP, for the Wilshire data we've used the quarterly average of daily closes rather than quarterly closes (slightly smoothing the volatility).